Diagnosis and Treatment of Femur Shaft Fractures in Wake County

 Screws and Plates

 Femur fracture recovery times range between three to six months.
-Some injuries may take longer if they are open, the bones break into many pieces, or the patient’s health isn’t optimal.
+Some injuries may take longer to heal if they are open, the bones break into many pieces, or the patient’s health isn’t optimal.
 For example, someone who smokes may face a longer recovery time.
 Performing the proper exercises is crucial to a quick recovery.
 Physical therapy for femur shaft fractures includes straight leg raises, bridges, standing hip extensions, and clamshells.
 Your doctor at Raleigh Orthopaedic will ensure that you understand your treatment plan and the steps of your recovery.
 We will answer any questions you have along the way.

 How Can I Prevent Femur Shaft Fractures?